 These changes are further examples of politicians becoming dangerously (and quite frankly, obnoxiously) bold about abortion bans.
-I understand a desire for some level of regulation around abortion, and I’m willing to accept it.
+I understand a desire for some level of regulation around abortion.
 But conservative politicians have taken this battle to unbelievable and unnecessary extents.

 I care about what’s happening in other states because it’s an indicator of where our conservative federal politicians are moving and because it has the potential to overturn and set new precedents similar to the case from Mississippi currently before the Supreme Court.
 If Republicans take control of Congress, which will likely happen at some point, there’s no telling what crazy regulations over women’s reproductive rights they’ll seek to employ.